 My suggestion for approach hikes

-The season and weather conditions are key elements in the choice of your hiking boots
+The season and weather conditions are crucial elements in choosing your hiking boots.

 Why not sandals?